thejayvergara/Programming/Programming/C++/Multi-Threading/2_Mutex.md

 ```

 ## std::mutex::unique_lock()
-Mutex ownership wrapper and a more flexible version of lock_guard().
+Mutex ownership wrapper and a more flexible version of lock_guard.

 Locking Strategies (by default uses `lock()`):
 1. `defer_lock` - do not acquire ownership of mutex